codinasion-archive/codinasion-programme/programme/maximum-of-numbers/README.md

   - ClasherKasten
 ---

-## Write a program to print the maximum of given numbers
+## Write a programme to print the maximum of given numbers

 ```txt
 Input  : 2 4 1 16 6